Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Equilibrium and stability analysis

 In this section, we study the equilibria of the system in \eqref{eq:vector_model}, analyze their stability, and examine the mutual influence between the adoption of innovations and the evolution of opinions.
-We focus on two equilibrium configurations: the adoption-free equilibrium, a stationary state in which no individuals have adopted the innovation and all communities remain in the susceptible or dissatisfied compartments, and the adoption-diffused equilibrium, where there is a positive fraction of adopters, representing sustained adoption across communities.
+We focus on two equilibrium configurations: (i) the adoption-free equilibrium, where no individuals have adopted the innovation and all communities remain in the susceptible or dissatisfied compartments, and (ii) the adoption-diffused equilibrium, where there is a positive fraction of adopters, representing sustained adoption across communities.
 Studying these two configurations allows us to characterize the conditions under which adoption either fails to spread or becomes self-sustaining.

-To facilitate the analysis, we introduce the following assumption regarding the social interaction network, ensuring that every community is, directly or indirectly, influenced by at least one community with some level of stubbornness in its opinion. \begin{assumption} For any node $i\in\V$, there exists a path in $\widetilde{\G}$ from $i$ to $j$ with $\alpha_j>0$. \end{assumption} Here, stubbornness refers to a nonzero weight $\alpha_j$ for some $j$ on the initial opinion in the Friedkin-Johnsen update, representing the tendency of a community to partially resist social influence and retain its intrinsic beliefs.
-In other words, Assumption \ref{ass:ass2} ensures that intrinsic opinions are propagated through the network, either from a community’s own stubbornness or through indirect connections to stubborn neighbors, which is crucial for determining the system’s equilibrium behavior.